101 Life Principles To Live By Every Day

 - Force: You can’t force things to happen if they are not meant to be.
 There is a time and place for everything.
 You can only do what you can and let the universe take care of the rest.

 - Forgiveness: isn’t about forgiving other people.
 It’s really about forgiving yourself.
 To quote Lewis Smedes, “To forgive is to set a prisoner free and discover that the prisoner was you.”
-Read: Day 25: Forgive Yourself, Be a Better Me in 30 Days Program
+Read: Day 25: Forgive Someone, Be a Better Me in 30 Days Program

 - Frustration: makes you feel bad and doesn’t help you solve your problem.
 Release the frustration in you and work on the issues instead.
 Read: 13 Helping Points When Things Don’t Go Your Way